 Africa Sunrise Adoption in Canada has an HIV program for several countries in Africa.
 Inquire to see if singles are accepted into the program.

-Russia There are MANY orphans with HIV in need of parents right now.
-There are very limited regions from which men can adopt.
-I do not know if orphans with HIV are waiting in those regions.
-I’m happy to help research this topic.
-Try Adoption Center of Washington and Cradle of Hope.
-Please let me know if you know of any other agencies.
+Russia If you are outside the US, there are MANY orphans with HIV in need of parents right now.
+There are very limited regions from which men can adopt although I believe N*zhny Novg*rod may be an option.
+Previously, American men were working with Adoption Center of Washington and Cradle of Hope.
 Americans cannot adopt from this country as of January 1, 2013.

 Hungary allows single adoptive parents (particularly for older children and those with special needs) and does not state a preference between men and women.
 Try contacting About A Child or Children’s House International to find out if children with HIV are waiting.
 Hungarian Adoption Yahoo Group.